ceo leaning on desk - bootstrapping your company image

 4 Tips on Bootstrapping Your Company

 When first starting your company, there aren’t many funding options available to you.
 You’re way too early for banks, and angel investors typically want to see at least an MVP before making a decision.
 If you’re able to get a venture firm interested, you would have to give up a significant portion of equity, and you’re likely to get a much better valuation if you wait until your company is larger and already selling.
-Additionally, revenue-based financing and venture debt isn’t an option yet, since you’re pre-revenue.
-The best choice at such an early stage is to bootstrap your company for as long as possible.
-That way, you don’t have any loan or debt obligations, nor have you already diluted yourself.

 1. Hold off on giving up your day job

 While it’s a good idea to eventually go all-in on your startup idea, it doesn’t have to be day 1.
 Use your day job to build up your savings while you validate your product idea and test the market.
-Once you’ve gained confidence in your idea, you can use your savings as a sort of runway, allowing you to focus on your product with less stress.
+Once you’ve gained confidence in your idea, you can use your savings as a sort of runway, allowing you to focus on your product and bootstrap with less stress.

 2. Limit your burn